lin-1214/pq-gake-fsxy/README.md

 [![CMake Build Matrix](https://github.com/jiep/pq-gake-fsxy/actions/workflows/ci.yml/badge.svg)](https://github.com/jiep/pq-gake-fsxy/actions/workflows/ci.yml)

-This repository implements a Post-Quantum Group Authenticated Key Exchange protocol based on the FSXY transformation on Classic McEliece, Kyber, NTRU, and Saber and a compares their performance.
+This repository implements a Post-Quantum Group Authenticated Key Exchange protocol based on design from[1] with the FSXY transformation[2],  on Classic McEliece, Kyber, NTRU, and Saber and a compares their performance.

 ## What are Classic McEliece, Kyber, NTRU, and Saber?
 Classic McEliece, Kyber, NTRU, and Saber are finalist key encapsulation mechanisms (KEM) of the [NIST Post-Quantum Criptography standardization project](https://csrc.nist.gov/Projects/post-quantum-cryptography).